ChrisPritchard/ctf-writeups/02-sunset-1.md

 https://www.vulnhub.com/entry/sunset-1,339/

+Second vulnhub vm.
+The next after fun with flags on the site is the latest in the sunset series, so I decided to skip to the beginning and do them in order.
+Sunset 1 came out in the middle of last year.

 ## netdiscover to find the vm, nmap

+Unlike fun with flags, the sunset vms used normal network-assigned ips, so I needed to find where it was first.
 A bit tricky, since I run a lot of things on my home network, and the machine didn't leap out at me.
 I got the ips and then started nmapping them to find the target.

 Ultimately the machine netdiscover identified as `PCS Systemtechnik GmbH` was the correct one.
 A `nmap -p-` identified only 21 and 22 open, with an intense scan revealing: